26. Vhost Library

 share=onoption allows another process to map that file, which means it can access the guest RAM.

 Know all the necessary information about the vring:

 Information such as where the available ring is stored.
-Vhost defines some messages (passed through a Unix domain socket file) to tell the backend all the information it needs to know how to manipulate the vring.
+Vhost defines some messages to tell the backend all the information it needs to know how to manipulate the vring.

-The following is an overview of some key Vhost API functions:
+The following is an overview of the Vhost API functions:

 DPDK vhost-user will act as the client when this flag is given.
 See below for an explanation.

 When DPDK vhost-user acts as the client it will keep trying to reconnect to the server (QEMU) until it succeeds.
 This is useful in two cases:

 - When QEMU restarts (for example due to a guest OS reboot).

 This reconnect option is enabled by default.
 However, it can be turned off by setting this flag.